Skip to content

 headers

 Specifies the headers of the request.
 The default value is an empty object.
-The data should be in JSON format with double quotes separating the keys and values with a colon and space.
-Variables defined in the frontmatter can be used.
+The data should be in JSON format, separating key and value with a colon plus space (,).

 ```req